This post is archived. You can access my most recent post here.

 Emory University has developed an online tool to check whether what you are experiencing matches the symptoms for Covid-19.
 It’s available here.

 This is not “just the flu.”
-Between February 1st and August 21st, the number of deaths due to Covid-19 were twenty-four times those due to influenza (159,865 vs. 6,628).
+Between February 1, 2020, and August 21, 2021, the number of deaths due to Covid-19 were sixty-six times those due to influenza (623,997 vs. 9,415).
 Note that this information can take more than eight weeks to be included in the national database.

 How is “long haul” Covid-19 different from most cases?

 Some patients are experiencing different symptoms of Covid-19 in sequence over many weeks, often a few days after they begin feeling better.
 One person I know was quite ill for three-months before starting to feel better.
 She began with cardiac issues, then gastrointestinal, then painful breathing, then post-viral syndrome, a deep vein thrombosis, and most recently returned to more severe gastrointestinal problems.
 In all, she made thirteen trips to the emergency room.